staticvoidmain/notes/you_suck_at_vs.md

   We're gonna follow the same logic when customizing our environment as you might when optimizing code, which is focus on the "Hot Path".
 You should be impatient and demanding of your editor.
 </aside>

-# Look at all these settings...
+# Morpheus

-What if I told you there was nother way...
+What if I told you there was another way...

 <aside class="notes">
 What if I told you there were some maaagical settings that would speed up your build, help visual studio launch quicker, and generally help you capture some of that 6-grand your company blew on it.